Does Your Health Insurance Agent Go Above and Beyond?

 Even if your company has an agent, however, you could still be losing out on serious cost savings and service.

-Let’s dive a bit deeper into what your insurance agent should be doing and how you can figure out if you’re getting the best service from your agent.
+Let’s dive a bit deeper into what your insurance agent should be doing and how you can figure out if you’re getting the best service or if it is time to change your agent of record.

 A health insurance agent is different from a broker in that they typically work with one product.
 This limits your ability to choose alternative plan options.
 However, a broker has more flexibility to shop around on your behalf and get you the best possible outcome.
-If you’re looking to save more money, improve your employee benefits, or simply find a better plan for your family, a broker could be a better solution.
+If you’re looking to save more money, improve your employee benefits, or simply find a better plan, a group health insurance broker could be a better solution.
+Read more about the difference between a health insurance broker and agent.

-The Basics—The Bare Minimum Your Agent Should Offer
+The Basics—The Bare Minimum Services Your Agent Should Offer

 Assist You With Claim Issues

-Your insurance agent should be assisting you with any claim issues you encounter.
-This could be something as simple as calling a hospital on your behalf to more complex tasks like writing letters to doctors and hospitals and sending documents to the right locations.
+Your insurance agent should be assisting you with any claim issues your employees encounter.
+This could be something as simple as calling a hospital on the insured’s behalf to more complex tasks like writing letters to doctors and hospitals and sending documents to the right locations.

 Your health insurance agent should also explain your benefits, plan designs, and options to employees if needed.
 Since your plans may change from year to year, it’s important that your agent does this every single enrollment period.